isaac-mason/arancini/packages/arancini/README.md

 You can use queries to find entities that have certain components.
 Queries support `all`, `one`, and `none` filters.
 Queries with the same filters are deduplicated by arancini, so you can create multiple queries with the same filters without performance penalty.

-The `Query` class has a `Symbol.iterator` method which can be used to iterate over all entities that match the query in reverse order.

 ```ts
 const basicQuery = world.create.query([Position])